Reduce (geometry Data Type)

 For collection types, this algorithm operates independently on each geometry contained in the instance.

-On LineString, CircularString, and CompoundCurve instances, the approximation algorithm retains the original start and end points of the instance, and iteratively adds back the point from the original instance that most deviates from the result until no point deviates more than the given tolerance.
+On LineString, CircularString, and CompoundCurve instances, the approximation algorithm keeps the original start and end points of the instance.
+The algorithm next iteratively adds back the point from the original instance that most deviates from the result.
+This process continues until no point deviates more than the given tolerance.

 Reduce() returns a LineString, CircularString, or CompoundCurve instance for CircularString instances.